Best 5 Apps to Improve Team Productivity (& Why They Work)

 With Asana, you can create tasks, assign them to the right team member, set due dates, and stipulate the steps to execute each task.
 You can also add attachments, descriptions, and subtasks to provide context for each task.

-As an admin, Asana will send you notifications of any comments, task updates, and changes made by team members, which ensures that you're always aware of the progress of a project.
+As an admin, Asana will send you notifications about comments, task updates, and changes made by team members, ensuring you're always aware of project progress.

-To streamline workflows, Asana seamlessly integrates with tools like Google Drive, Canva, Dropbox, and Slack, offering comprehensive Asana integrations.
+To streamline workflows, Asana seamlessly integrates with tools such as Google Drive, Canva, Dropbox, and Slack, offering comprehensive Asana integrations.

 Pricing: 30-day free trial.
 Paid plans start at $10.99 per user/month, billed annually.